 Online Mastering is an automated and algorithm-based mastering service now provided by various companies.
 Online Mastering services typically provide quick turnaround and a lower price, but at the expense of potential revisions, high-quality formats, full album mastering, and an ability to process a mix in a unique manner.

 Online Mastering in Detail

-When they first became available, online mastering services such as LANDR and eMastered struck some fear into the hearts of many mastering engineers.
+When they first became available, automated online mastering services struck some fear into the hearts of many mastering engineers.
 Was it possible to be replaced by a computer and an algorithm?